myint/cppclean/README.rst

 Contact
 =======
-If you used cppclean, I would love to hear about your experiences cppclean@googlegroups.com. .ven if you don't use cppclean, I'd like to hear from you. :-) (You can contact me directly at: nnorwitz@gmail.com)
+If you used cppclean, I would love to hear about your experiences cppclean@googlegroups.com.
+Even if you don't use cppclean, I'd like to hear from you. :-) (You can contact me directly at: nnorwitz@gmail.com)